kubeflow/website/content/en/docs/components/pipelines/sdk-v2/component-development.md

     inputs:
     - {name: input_1, type: String, description: 'Data for input_1'}
     - {name: parameter_1, type: Integer, default: '100', description: 'Number of lines to copy'}

     outputs:
     - {name: output_1, type: String, description: 'output_1 data.'}

     implementation:
       container:
         image: gcr.io/my-org/my-image@sha256:a172..752f
         # command is a list of strings (command-line arguments).
         # The YAML language has two syntaxes for lists and you can use either of them.
         # Here we use the "flow syntax" - comma-separated strings inside square brackets.
         command: [
           python3,
           # Path of the program inside the container
           /pipelines/component/src/program.py,
-          --input1-path,
+          --input1-value,
-          {inputPath: input_1},
+          {inputValue: input_1},
           --param1,
           {inputValue: parameter_1},
           --output1-path,
           {outputPath: output_1},
         ]
     ```